Modernising infrastructure in Antarctica

-Commissioned by the Natural Environment Research Council (NERC), part of the UKRI (UK Research and Innovation Council), the long-term modernisation programme of the BAS facilities will enable a world-leading capability and ensure that Britain remains at the forefront of climate, biodiversity and ocean research in the Polar regions.
+Commissioned by the Natural Environment Research Council (UKRI-NERC), the long-term modernisation programme of the BAS facilities will transform how BAS enables and supports polar science.
 Together with the commissioning of the RRS Sir David Attenborough, the modernisation programme at the UK’s Antarctic research facilities represents the largest Government investment in polar science infrastructure ever.
+It will enable a world-leading capability and ensure that Britain remains at the forefront of climate, biodiversity and ocean research in the Polar regions.

-- The new wharf construction at Rothera will make use of existing rock fill
+- Rothera's new wharf made use of existing rock fill

-- Our parametric Energy Simulation Workflow (ESW), Ramboll has identified the optimal sustainable designs for heating and powering the research station
+- Our parametric energy modelling tool supported the optimal energy strategy for heating and powering the research station